sim6/isardvdi-docs/docs/user/allows.md

 # Allows Form

-Users are allowed to share templates and media with others with this form.
+Users are allowed to share items  with others with this form.
 By default no access will be given to anyone (nothing is checked).

+**NOTE**: From version 2.X resources shared inside a category are only seen in this category (or subgroups and users in that category).
+Only administrators can share items with categories.
+This was done to allow for multitenant set up.

 - **NO ONE ALLOWED** (Default): Nothing is checked.
 That means that no role, category, group and user should be matched.
 Only the owner will get access.